Graduate Student Research Award (GSRA)

 Evaluation Criteria.
 Applications will be evaluated based on intellectual merit and financial need.
 Priority will be given to a) projects that require funding in order to pivot approaches or methodologies in light of travel and physical distancing restrictions that have arisen during the COVID-19 pandemic, and/or b) projects where immediate funding would be critical to the completion of the dissertation in a timely manner.
 If IRB approval is needed, it should be obtained before the application is submitted.

 Eligible Expenses and Restrictions.
 Funds must be used to support the direct costs of the project.
 These include, but are not limited to research and creative arts materials (books, studio supplies, etc.); recital musicians; undergraduate research assistants; editorial, transcription, and translation services: remote archive/library assistance (e.g. manuscript digitization); survey and computer programming support; and data set/human subject payments.
 It is expected that, wherever possible, intra-university services (e.g., Center for Research Computing; Center for Social Science Research, Center for Digital Scholarship) will be used.
-Funding may be used to support research-based travel within the United States during the Winter Session.
 All travel must conform to University travel policies as well those established by states and local municipalities.
-Funds may not be used for: international travel, travel during any other time period but the Winter Session, room and board during quarantine periods at the research site, professional development activities, computer equipment, and software that is already provided through University site licenses.
+Funds may not be used for room and board during quarantine periods at the research site, professional development activities, computer equipment, and software that is already provided through University site licenses.
 GSRAs cannot be used retroactively; that is, they cannot be used to pay for research expenses which have already been incurred.
 Applicants are required to notify ISLA of any funding received from another source; in most cases ISLA will adjust or rescind its award.